hphelion/documentation/commercial/commercial.related-topics.md

 ### OpenStack Links

-HP Helion OpenStack is based on the OpenStack technology and HP Linux.
+HP Helion OpenStack beta is OpenStack technology coupled with a Linux&reg; operating system.

 For more information, refer to the OpenStack documentation site: